Updated May 1, 2018

 Buffalo: Come for the History, Stay for the Booze

-Before Lockhouse Distillery’s inception in 2013, there hadn’t been any local distilleries since 1919.
-In the past 3 years the city has seen an exponential growth in the distilling industry.
+Until recently, there hadn’t been any local distilleries here in Buffalo since 1919.
+Lucky for us, over the past few years the city has seen an exponential growth in the distilling industry.
 Distilleries are producing everything from vodka, gin, and whiskey, to brandy, liqueurs, and other spin-off spirits, causing no shortage of Buffalo distilled booze for almost every palate.

-Some of the most notable players in the industry include the following, all of which are located within city limits.
+Some of the most notable players in the industry are located within Buffalo’s city limits.
 Every one of the locations featured in this guide offers tastings, retail, and most even offer distillery tours.

 The spirits produced by these distilleries have not only made an impact locally but have received national accolades and coveted awards.
-Tommyrotter’s small batch vodka was awarded a silver medal in the San Francisco World Spirits Competition and its American Gin was rated 93 points in The Tasting panel Magazine.
-Niagara Distilling Co.’s 1812 Gin took a gold medal in the SIP Awards International Consumer Tasting while its 1812 Vodka brought home a bronze medal from the same event.
-Lockhouse most recently won 4 medals in the 2017 American Craft Spirits Association Awards in Nashville, the only national competition judged by industry peers.
+Tommyrotter’s small batch vodka was awarded a silver medal in the San Francisco World Spirits Competition and its American Gin was rated 93 points in The Tasting panel Magazine, and Lockhouse won 4 medals in the 2017 American Craft Spirits Association Awards in Nashville, the only national competition judged by industry peers.
 They took home silver medals with their Fine Gin and Ibisco Bitter, and bronze medals with their Barrel Aged Gin and Revolution Coffee Liqueur.
+Nbd.

 Buffalo Distilling Co.